freerange/site/soups/weeknotes/week-176.snip.markdown

 [^probability]: Strictly speaking this isn't true, since all I'm concerned with for the moment is the number of times *I* have been chosen, whereas the probability above describes the chance that *everyone* was picked for the same task.
-If we imagine that a four-sided die with our names on its faces was rolled on five independent occasions, the probability that one name would appear all five times is (1/4) * (1/4) * (1/4) * (1/4) * (1/4) == 1/1024 == 0.0009765625.
-The fact that this probability is lower than the one for all four assignments being identical over five weeks makes me think I've screwed up my maths :-/
+If we imagine that a four-sided die with our names on its faces was rolled on five independent occasions, the probability that one name would appear all five times is (1/4)<sup>5</sup> == 1/1024 == 0.0009765625.

 [^worse]: The phrase I've been using is "this should mean we make things worse _much_ more slowly".
 [Harmonia]: http://github.com/freerange/harmonia